 As I sit aboard my sailboat writing this post, Seattle is experiencing a very stormy weekend.
-Outside it’s blowing a gail and raining sideways.
+Outside it’s blowing a gale and raining sideways.
 But I’m cozy inside, drinking a cup of ginger tea to warm me up.
+Besides warming me up, there are many health benefits of ginger.

 Ginger root has been used in Traditional Chinese Medicine and Ayurvedic Medicine for thousands of years.
 Ginger is considered a super-food, and is listed in Jonny Bowden’s 150 Healthiest Foods book.
 Native to Asia, ginger is also a close relative of turmeric, cardamom, and galangal.